unitoftime/mythfall-wiki/src/items/weapons/swords/swords.md

 # Swords

 ## General Characteristics
-Most weapons that fall into this category posses the following features:
+Most weapons that fall into this category possess the following features:
 - A rather high damage in comparison to other types of weapons on the same level.
-- An attack speed of avarage 2 to 2.5 attacks per second.
+- An attack speed of on average 2 to 2.5 attacks per second.
-- Shoot two projectiles: one that dissipates after travelling very short distance and one that travels quite far.
+- Shoot two projectiles: one that dissipates after travelling a very short distance and one that travels quite far.

 ## Types of Swords
 Currently, other than the starting [Stick](./stick.md), which everyone begins their adventure with, there are only four types of swords that can be created by players, those being: